 - What to sanitize and how.
 See detailed guidance here.

-- Provide added protections such as gloves and goggles for workers who are sanitizing homes.
+- Provide added protection such as gloves and goggles for workers who are sanitizing homes.
 Masks are currently only recommended for people who are not well.

 - Compensate cleaners for the added work of sanitizing a home on top of cleaning it.